banisterious/obsidian-canvas-roots/docs/planning/research-level-property.md

 ## Open Questions

+### Resolved

 1. **Should there be an "unknown/not assessed" state separate from Level 0?**
-   - Level 0 means "we know this person exists but don't know their name"
-   - "Not assessed" means "we haven't evaluated the research level yet"
-   - Could use `null`/undefined for "not assessed" vs explicit `0` for "unidentified"
+   → Yes.
+Use `null`/undefined for "not assessed" vs explicit `0` for "unidentified ancestor."

 2. **Auto-calculation vs manual entry?**
-   - Could potentially auto-suggest a level based on filled properties
-   - But research level is about *exhaustiveness*, not just data presence
+   → Manual entry only.
+Research level is a qualitative judgment about exhaustiveness, not just data completeness.

-   - Recommendation: Manual entry only, but could show hints
+### Still Open

 3. **Should this integrate with proof summaries?**
    - Level 5 requires a written proof summary